KERELKO/mongorepo/README.md

 ## TODO
 - [ ] Add dynamic replacement for methods
-- [ ] Bound DTO TypVar to DataClass interface
+- [x] Bound DTO TypeVar to DataClass interface
-- [ ] Test asyncio support
+- [x] Test asyncio support
 - [ ] Post it on PyPi
 - [ ] Make comfortable interface
 - [ ] Check if class is dataclass